TAMIDS-Urban-AI-Lab/CoDesign/codesign/docs/03-testing.md

 # How to Run E2E Tests

-Run `npm run e2e` to build and run Codesign on the iOS Simulator (device will be iPhone 15).
+  - **Pre-requisite: Build Codesign and install to Simulator** - In terminal, run `npm run sim-ios` to build and run Codesign on the iOS Simulator (device will be iPhone 15).

-Next, in a seperate terminal, run: ``
+  - **Run Maestro test:** `maestro test e2e/create-and-view-report.yaml` Maestro run the test using the simulator that was opened in the previous step and output each step.

 # Debugging
 [Maestro Studio](https://docs.maestro.dev/getting-started/maestro-studio) provides helpful tools to run test commands and for debugging.
 Ensure to have Codesign open on the iOS Simulator, then in a separate terminal, run: